Vernon L. Grose

-Vernon Leslie Grose (born June 27, 1928) is an American author, professor, aerospace engineer, air disaster analyst, risk management expert, and former member of the National Transportation Safety Board (NTSB).
+Vernon Leslie Grose (born June 27, 1928) was an American author, academic, aerospace engineer, air disaster analyst, risk management expert, and former member of the National Transportation Safety Board (NTSB).
 In 1969, he was appointed to NASA's Safety Advisory Group for Space Flight.
 In 1974, he was honored with NASA's Silver Snoopy Award, presented by Brigadier General Thomas P. Stafford, veteran astronaut of the Gemini 6A, Gemini 9A, and Apollo 10 space programs.

 In 1983, he was appointed by President Ronald Reagan to the National Transportation Safety Board, where he pioneered the concept of multiple causation of accidents.
 Following his appointment to the NTSB, he was appointed to serve as a member of the National Highway Safety Advisory Committee.
 In 1997, Vice President Al Gore requested his assistance and expertise on the White House Commission on Aviation Safety and Security.
 Following the September 11 attacks on the World Trade Center and the crash of United Airlines Flight 93 in Pennsylvania, Grose testified before the US Congress on behalf of the NTSB, presenting findings of the Board's formal investigation into the attacks.

-Grose has served as an executive and consultant with several organizations and corporations.
-As of 2013, he serves as the Chairman of Omega Systems Group in Arlington, Virginia.
-He has provided keynote addresses and lectured in academic, government, and religious settings for over 50 years.
-He has also served as a member of the faculty, adjunct professor, and guest lecturer at universities throughout the world, including Germany, Mexico, China, Spain, and the US.
-In 1969, he garnered national press, when he addressed the California State Board of Education regarding science guidelines for teaching science and evolution in the public school system.
+Grose served as an executive and consultant with several organizations and corporations.
+As of 2013, he served as the Chairman of Omega Systems Group in Arlington, Virginia.
+He provided keynote addresses and lectured in academic, government, and religious settings for over 50 years.
+He also served as a member of the faculty, adjunct professor, and guest lecturer at universities throughout the world, including Germany, Mexico, China, Spain, and the US.
+In 1969, he garnered national press when he addressed the California State Board of Education regarding science guidelines for teaching science and evolution in the public school system.
 He successfully proposed academic guidelines that supported teaching creation as a scientific theory, alongside the teaching of evolution.
 As a result of the Board of Education's decision to incorporate alternative scientific theories into their curriculum, other states throughout the US followed suit and revised their academic guidelines accordingly.